quintenm/autocue/README.md

 * Switch fast between Writer and Reader
 * Set somme customisation, such as Font-family (almost done), hightlighted color, background-color
 * Font scales with browser width
+* Save customisation and reset it, localStorage bassed

 # What it will do in future
 * Communicate with an secure PIN.
 * Set somme customisation, such as Font-family(almost done), scroll type, scroll trigger (keyboard)

 # Short ToDo's for the future
 * Fast input a list of questions, based on markdown

 # Somme side notes
 * With every page refresh all the input is lost